February 07, 2019

-You asked and we heard you!
-There has been much discussion on what exactly the differences are between the effects of microcurrent treatment and radio frequency treatment.
-In this blog we'll share a brief summary of each treatment, and give a quick comparison of the two!
+You asked what the difference was between microcurrent and radio frequency treatments and we are more than happy to share our insight!
+There has been much discussion on what exactly the differences are between the benefits of microcurrent facial therapy treatment and radio frequency facial treatment.
+In this blog we will share a brief summary of each treatment, and give a quick comparison of the two!

 Skincare guru Joanna Vargas summarizes the difference between microcurrent and radio frequency as follows: "microcurrent works to stimulate facial muscles and cellular metabolism.
 And Radio Frequency greatly improves elasticity and collagen production."